jasonaaronwilson/lib-system-call/README.md

 # System Call Library

-This library provides the "indirect" system call function separate from libc (aka syscall from unistd.h).
+This library provides the "indirect" system call interface (namely the same syscall function from from unistd.h) separate from libc.

+Since a major reason to use such a library when glibc and other standard libraries provide this funtionality already is to avoid using those libraries entirely, we also provide a small startup library which supplies argc, argv, and envp from the initial conditions when the binary is first executed since this information is not recoverable from simple system calls.

 ## Rationale

-This is primarily meant for language compiler writers that would like to target C code as though it were assembly language but otherwise would prefer to not use *any* C standard libraries.
+This is primarily meant for language compiler writers that would like to target C code as though it were assembly language but otherwise would prefer to not use *any* particular C libraries.

 ## Platforms